 Known for programming a vast range of contemporary repertoire with a tenacious approach to detail, the Goeyvaerts String Trio is an ideal ensemble to premiere a new composition.
-Melodia is a multimedia work written specifically for the Goeyvaerts exploiting the symphonic potential of their chamber instrumentation (Violin, Viola, and Cello).
-The first performance, in early 2020, will be given in Belgium at the Passages VII festival.
+Melodía is a multimedia work written specifically for the Goeyvaerts exploiting the symphonic potential of their chamber instrumentation (Violin, Viola, and Cello).
+The first performance, in February of 2020, was given in Belgium at the Passages VII festival with a premiere recording underway (2021).

-Concertino Campane will be premiered on October 30th, 2019 by the Capital Symphony Orchestra and soloist Tania Stavreva under the direction of Vladimir Gorbik.
+Concertino Campane was premiered on October 30th, 2019 by the Capital Symphony Orchestra and soloist Tania Stavreva under the direction of Vladimir Gorbik.
 Specifically written for Stavreva, this work features famous bells found within different cultures while showcasing her rhythmic intensity at the keyboard.
-Each movement highlights a unique feature of three world renowned bells: societal function (Prague Astronomical Clock), sensuous presence (Uspensky), and method of ringing (Westminster Abbey).
+Each movement highlights a unique feature of three world renowned bells: societal function (Prague Astronomical Clock), sensuous presence (Uspensky Bell), and method of ringing (Westminster Abbey).

 After the successful premiere in October of 2018 at Adelphi University, Vladimir Gorbik will once again lead the Capital Symphony Orchestra in a performance of Pulse.
 The title, Pulse, indicates the driving force behind this composition’s thematic material as well as its structural contours: the human heart rate.
 This work is a rhapsody scored for violin solo and string orchestra.